 What is an Internship Cover Letter?

 When applying for an internship, most companies require students to write and send an internship cover letter as part of the application documents.
-An internship cover letter is different from a typical cover letter since the student needs to work a lot harder to show why they should be hired.
+Resumes from students don’t ordinarily show extensive work history.
+That makes an internship cover letter different from a typical cover letter because it’s usually a more important factor in persuading a company to hire you.

-Most students lack “real work experience,” and it means that the focus of the internship cover letter should be on what you intend to do, rather than past work experiences.
-The cover letter should be customized to the specific internship and should attempt to show how your academic qualifications, skills, extracurricular activities, and any previous work experience makes you a suitable candidate for the organization.
+The cover letter should be customized to the specific internship and should attempt to show how your academic qualifications, skills, extracurricular activities, and any previous work experience make you a suitable candidate for the organization.

 How to Write an Internship Cover Letter